reqnroll/Reqnroll/docs/Bindings/Step-Argument-Conversions.md

 }
 ```

-The following example transforms a table argument into a list of `Book` entities (using the [SpecFlow Assist Helpers](SpecFlow-Assist-Helpers.md)).
+The following example transforms a table argument into a list of `Book` entities (using the [Reqnroll Assist Helpers](Reqnroll-Assist-Helpers.md)).

 ```c#
 [Binding]